Caroline of Monaco, Patroness and Protector of the Children

 The Princess had a good reason for her abundance of smiles amid the politicians who attended her during the evening.
 Her daughter Charlotte Casiraghi’s Pro-Am Cup, two days before, had raised more than half-a-million euros of AMADE Mondiale.
 It was indeed a good night for the children!Filed under German Royals, Monaco Royals

-Tagged AMADE, Children, France, Hanover, Patronage, Princess Caroline.
+Tagged AMADE, Children, France, House of Hanover, Patronage, Princess Caroline of Hanover.